Governor of Tennessee

-The governor of Tennessee is the head of government of the U.S. state of Tennessee.
+The governor of Tennessee is the head of government of the U.S. state of Tennessee and the commander-in-chief of the state's military forces.
 The governor is the only official in the Tennessee state government who is directly elected by the voters of the entire state.

-The current governor is Bill Lee, a member of the Republican Party, who took office on January 19, 2019.
+The current governor is Bill Lee, a member of the Republican Party, who took office on January 19, 2019, as the state's 50th governor.
+He was re-elected to serve a second term in 2022.

 Qualifications

 The Tennessee Constitution provides that the governor must be at least 30 years old and must have lived in the state for at least seven years before being elected to the office.
 The governor is elected to a four-year term and may serve no more than two terms consecutively.
 There are only two other U.S. states, New Jersey and Hawaii, where the governor is the only state official to be elected statewide.

 Powers and duties

-The Tennessee Constitution provides that “The supreme executive power of this state shall be vested in a governor.”
+The Tennessee Constitution provides that "The supreme executive power of this state shall be vested in a governor."
 Most state department heads and some members of boards and commissions are appointed by the governor.

 The governor is the commander-in-chief of the state's National Guard and the state militia, except when they have been called into federal service.
 The governor chairs the Tennessee Board of Regents, the University of Tennessee's Board of Trustees, and holds seats on the State Funding Board, State Building Commission, Board of Equalization, Tennessee Local Development Authority, School Bond Authority, and Tennessee Industrial and Agricultural Development Commission.

 The Constitution grants the governor the power to veto laws passed by the Tennessee General Assembly, as well as line-item veto authority for individual spending items included in bills passed by the legislature.
 In either situation, the governor's veto can be overridden by a simple majority of both houses of the legislature.
 If a governor exercises the veto authority after the legislature has adjourned, the veto stands.
 It is uncommon for Tennessee governors to use their veto power, likely because it is relatively easy for the General Assembly to override a veto.

 Article III Section 9 of the state constitution empowers the governor to call the General Assembly into special session, with the subjects to be considered limited to matters specified in the proclamation.